BasementKrew/revelation.io/_posts/2015-03-12-golang-debug.markdown

 0000000000005890 t runtime.(*cpuProfile).flushlog
 ```

 Ah, now we see.
-Go does have some speical annotion it adds to functions attached to types and therefore giving us the free to have functions with the same name in a single package.
-With that mystrey solved, let us jump back to why Go has so many symbols in it's binary compared to the C++ program?
+Go does have some special annotation it adds to functions attached to types and therefore giving us the freedom to have functions with the same names in a single package.
+With that mystery solved, let us jump back to why Go has so many symbols in it's binary compared to the C++ program?
 Well, as you have probably heard, this has to do with Go binaries being completely statically linked.
 Meaning there are no shared libraries to speak.
 To prove that, let's us our friend `otool` (ldd on Linux).

 ```
 otool -L printer
 ```

-Notice it prints nothing, other than the binaries name.
+Notice it prints nothing, other than the binary's name.
 Let's do the same on our C++ program.

 ```
  /usr/lib/libc++.1.dylib (compatibility version 1.0.0, current version 120.0.0)
 /usr/lib/libSystem.B.dylib (compatibility version 1.0.0, current version 1213.0.0)
 ```

 Would you look at, shared libraries.
-In OS X, libc++ is the C++ standard library and libSystem.B is all the available system calls (POSIX, OS X specific tech, etc).
-Those libraries also have shared libraries they depend on, but if you run on nm on either of them, you can see the different functions they implement in their symbol table.
+In OS X, libc++ is the C++ standard library and libSystem.B is all the available system calls (POSIX, OS X specific tech, etc.).
+Those libraries also have shared libraries they depend on, but if you run on `nm` on either of them, you can see the different functions they implement in their symbol table.
 As with most things in Computer Science, there are trade offs to static and shared libraries, but it is interesting to see the differences.
-The Go standard library gives you access to read binaries using the `debug` package, but I had some trouble getting things to work properly for creating a simple nm like tool for an example.
-Turns out the go tool version of nm, doesn't use the debug package either and do it the very infrequent need to read out binary tid-bits, like these, I doubt it is worth the effort to do much exploring in.
-I always find lower level parts of how languages, compilers and such work, so any excuse to get to play with them is time well spent.
+The Go standard library gives you access to read binaries using the `debug` package, but I had some trouble getting things to work properly for creating a simple `nm` like tool for an example.
+Turns out the go tool version of `nm`, doesn't use the debug package either and as it is a very infrequent need to read out binary tid-bits, I doubt it is worth the effort to do much looking in to.
+I always find lower level parts of how languages work an interesting topic to explore.
+Any excuse to get to play with them is time well spent.
 As always, questions and comments are welcomed.

 [Source of log package](http://golang.org/src/log/log.go)